Keerti-Sharma/Keerti-Sharma.github.io/index.md

 ---
-title: New Title
+title: Keerti
-description: Example
+description: My page
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.